 There are a few places to check when you’re shopping for preloved ski gear.
 Craigslist is one possibility, although that particular website can be hit or miss.
 Much of the ski gear you’ll find here is either extremely old or past its prime.

 There are numerous websites and apps that you can check, too.
 Facebook Marketplace is just one hub for selling and buying that is proving to be popular.

 Another excellent place to look is your local consignment stores.
 These shops are the perfect middleman between people who are selling used gear and new buyers like you.
 You can often find fantastic bargains on high-quality used gear, especially in towns like Colorado Springs that are in close proximity to the major ski resorts.

 Here at Mountain Equipment Recyclers, we stock high-quality pre-owned outdoor and winter gear.
 When you’re looking for used ski clothing in Colorado, you should make us your first choice.
 As Colorado Springs’ best mountain equipment and consignment store, you’ll find plenty of brand-name bargains.
 We’re here to get you equipped for the slopes for less.

 Mountain Equipment Recyclers is an outdoor gear consignment shop located in Colorado Springs, CO.
-We specialize in offering used skis, including used ski clothing, for sale that are in great condition and a great value.
+We specialize in offering used skis and used ski clothing for sale that is in great condition and a great value.
 We are the middleman between local Colorado Springs outdoor enthusiasts that want to sell their used gear and you, the new buyer.
 We employ fellow outdoor enthusiasts who are always happy to answer any questions you have on gear.